HermanMartinus/justsketchme-frontend/docs.md

 - Max size should be around 2.5mb
 - The body should warp naturally in a variety of poses (testable with the pose library)

+### Helpful advice

+When creating new characters it may be easier to take the example model, unskinning it and using it's skeleton as a base.
+Then all you need to do is translate the joints to the new model and skin/weight paint.

 ### Testing
 The models can be tested in the developer menu (you'll be issued a passcode).